cartalyst/manuals/nesty/cud/next_sibling_of.md

 ----------

-This method assigns an Nesty object for which you want this object to be the next sibling of.
+This method assigns an Nesty object for which you want this object to be the next `$sibling` of.

 The function returns `Nesty` and throws `NestyException` if the `$sibling` does not exist.